 On average, college students change their major at least three times over the course of their college career.
 This may be due to loss of interest, denied admission into the desired program, being dropped from an academic program due to not meeting minimum requirements, or change in post-graduate career outlooks.

-If a student undergoing reselection knows which major they are interested in pursuing, they should meet with an Academic Advisor from that major in order to discuss requirements, courses, and remove related holds.
-Some majors allow you to declare online, while others require an advising appointment.
+Continuing students undergoing reselection who are interested in pursuing a specific new major should meet with an Academic Advisor in that major in order to discuss requirements, courses, and remove related holds.
+Some majors allow students to declare online, while others require an advising appointment.

-If a student is uncertain of a major, we encourage them to have a conversation with their current Academic Advisor in order to identify alternative pathways.
-The advisor is able to determine if the student may need additional resources or may benefit from meeting an Academic Advocate or Career Services representative in order to choose the right major.
+Continuing students who are uncertain of their major are encouraged to have a conversation with their current Academic Advisor in order to identify alternative major paths.
+The Advisor is able to determine if the student may need additional resources or may benefit from meeting with a Career Services representative for assistance with exploring major options.

 Students who are experiencing academic issues and were also redirected out of their major due to the D/F policy are encouraged to submit the Office of Academic Advocacy Intake Form to request assistance.